 Betaine has the potential to impact the effects of certain medications and to interact with other nutrients.
 If you take any medications for liver disease, heart disease or have kidney stones, you should talk to your doctor before taking any betaine-containing supplements.

-Betaine can raise total cholesterol levels, so although it’s beneficial for preventing heart disease, it also must be monitored in certain at-risk patients and taken in small doses.
-People who are overweight, who have diabetes, heart disease or who are at a higher risk for heart disease should not take betaine without getting a doctor’s input first.
+Betaine can raise total cholesterol levels, so although it’s beneficial for preventing heart disease, it’s a safety concern among at-risk patients and must be taken in small doses.
+People who are overweight, who have diabetes or heart disease, or who are at a higher risk for heart disease should not take it without getting a doctor’s input first.

-There haven’t been many serious cases of betaine overdose or toxicity reported, but some people have reported experiencing mild side effects that include diarrhea, stomach upset and nausea.
+There haven’t been many serious cases of betaine overdose, toxicity or negative responses reported, but some people have reported experiencing mild side effects that include diarrhea, stomach upset and nausea.